Wind & Wuthering

 The disc is notable in that it synthesizes the sound Genesis would become and what they were leaving behind, making it an odd listen that is nevertheless interesting, regardless of which camp you fall into as a fan.

 Where the music falters is its total reliance on Tony Banks' synthesizers; guitarist Steve Hackett is almost nowhere to be found, and when he does appear it is with an acoustic guitar.
-This is his swan song with Genesis, and his departure gave the band reason to totally shift gears in the following years.
+This is his swan song with Genesis, and his departure gave the band reason to totally shift gears in the following years."Blood On The Rooftops" is one of Hackett's best guitar workouts, a classical piece with dramatic flair and lyrics revolving around political apathy, alternating between explosive choruses and simple verses.
+It's a song only this band could pull off, and it's the strongest on the album.

 Tony Banks had always been the driving force behind the band, but here he makes his keyboard presence felt more than Phil Collins' voice.
 This results in a rather thin sound (where is the bass?) that distills the power some of the music may have had, such as "Eleventh Earl of Mar," a royalty power trip.
 Collins does good work on the song, though.